Government of West Virginia: Legislative branch

 Like all states except Nebraska, West Virginia has a bicameral state legislature, the West Virginia Legislature.
 The lower house is the West Virginia House of Delegates and the upper house is the Senate.
 The West Virginia Legislature is a citizen's legislature or part-time legislature.

 The West Virginia Constitution imposes a limit of 60 calendar days the length of the regular session.
 Regular sessions of the Legislature commence on the second Wednesday of January of each year; following the election of a new governor, the session starts in January with the governor's address but then adjourns until February.
 The session may be extended by concurrent resolution adopted by a two-thirds vote of each house.
 The governor may also call legislators to convene in special sessions whenever the governor deems one or more issues of state government in need of timely action by the Legislature.
 The final day of the regular session usually includes last-minute legislation in order to meet a constitutionally-imposed deadline of midnight.
 Legislators usually do not make it a full-time occupation, but frequently hold a full-time job in their community of residence.
 This differs from neighboring states such as Pennsylvania and Ohio, who have professional full-time legislatures.

 The House of Delegates has 100 members.
 All delegates are elected to two-year terms and are up for election in even-numbered years, elected from 100 single member districts, thus each represents about 17,000 people.
 The Senate consists of 34 members from 17 districts, elected to four year terms.
 One senator from each district is elected in the presidential year and the other in the off year.
 Each senator thus represents about 105,000 people.

 Executive branch

 The chief executive of West Virginia is the governor of West Virginia, who is elected to a four-year term at the same time as presidential elections.
 The governor is sworn in the January following the November election.
 A governor may only serve two consecutive terms.
-A governor may run for a third term, but an interceding election must occur. ] Jim Justice was elected governor in 2016, defeating Bill Cole in the general election.
-He was easily reelected in 2020.
+A term-limited governor may subsequently run for additional terms, but an interceding election must occur.
+Patrick Morrisey became governor on January 13, 2025.

 In addition to the governor, there are five other directly elected executive offices: